ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_WGCNA.md

 gene-5,35.01,47.52,59.19,132.54,26.68,0.90
 ```

+> [!CAUTION]
-Keep in mind that <i>tables of gene counts with missing data may produce an error</i>.
+> Keep in mind that <i>tables of gene counts with missing data may produce an error</i>.
 Recall the assumption of correlation networks that calculating correlations on the data should make sense.

 The experimental design file must also be in the format required by WGCNA, for example: